pachyderm/pachyderm/SETUP.md

 ### Format Volume

 Unfortunately, your persistent disk is not immediately available for use upon creation.
 You will need to manually format it.
-Follow [these instructions](https://cloud.google.com/compute/docs/disks/add-persistent-disk#formatting), then clear all files on the disk by:
+Follow [these instructions](https://cloud.google.com/compute/docs/disks/add-persistent-disk#before-you-begin), attaching the disk to an instance and formatting the disk, then clear all files on the disk by running:

 ```shell
 rm -rf [path-to-disk]/*